-[CR]

-- 1.7.1 World Championships (ICF competition level 1) - 1.7.1.a In the Olympic and Paralympic events, a valid World Championship is held only if at least six (6) National Federations from at least three (3) continents start in the event.
-If during the competition some National Federations drop out or do not finish, the validity of the Championships is not affected; - 1.7.1.b For the non-Olympic and non-Paralympic events, a valid World Championship is held only if at least six (6) National Federations in each event and at least three (3) continents start OVERALL in the competition.
-If during the competition some National Federations drop out or do not finish, the validity of the Championships is not affected. - 1.7.2 World Cup (ICF competition level 2) and ICF competition level 3: - 1.7.2.a A valid World Cup is held only when there is a minimum of five (5) National Federations from at least two (2) continents start in the competition; - 1.7.2.b To be recognised as a valid event at least three (3) boats or three (3) teams from two (2) different National Federations start in that event; - 1.7.2.c For the validity of the event, it is not necessary for all three (3) boats or all three (3) teams finish. - 1.7.3 To be recognised as an international competition (level 4) at least an invitation must be distributed to National Federations or to foreign athletes.
+1.7.1 - World Championships (ICF competition level 1).

+1.7.1.a - In the Olympic and Paralympic events, a valid World Championship is held only if at least six (6) National Federations from at least three (3) continents start in the event.
+If during the competition some National Federations drop out or do not finish, the validity of the Championships is not affected;

+1.7.1.b - For the non-Olympic and non-Paralympic events, a valid World Championship is held only if at least six (6) National Federations in each event and at least three (3) continents start OVERALL in the competition.
+If during the competition some National Federations drop out or do not finish, the validity of the Championships is not affected.

+1.7.2 - World Cup (ICF competition level 2) and ICF competition level 3:

+1.7.2.a - A valid World Cup is held only when there is a minimum of five (5) National Federations from at least two (2) continents start in the competition;

+1.7.2.b - To be recognised as a valid event at least three (3) boats/boards or three (3) teams from two(2) different National Federations start in that event;

+1.7.2.c - For the validity of the event it is not necessary for all three (3) boats/boards or all three (3) teams finish.

+1.7.3 - To be recognised as an international competition (level 4) at least an invitation must be distributed to National Federations or to foreign athletes.

+1.8 - ICF WORLD CHAMPIONSHIPS (LEVEL 1) [CR]

-- 1.8.1 World Championships are only organised upon the authority of the ICF Board of Directors and only in the events given in the competition programme. - 1.8.2 Changes to the organisation of the World Championships may only be made by the process documented in the contract between the ICF and the HOC. - 1.8.3 The competition programme is decided by the ICF Board of Directors. - 1.8.4 The competition schedule is the responsibility of the ICF.
+1.8.1 - World Championships are only organised upon the authority of the ICF Board of Directors and only in the events given in the competition programme.

+1.8.2 - Changes to the organisation of the World Championships may only be made by the process documented in the contract between the ICF and the HOC.

+1.8.3 - The ICF Board of Directors will determine the competition programme, based on the recommendation of the concerned Technical Committee.

+1.8.4 - The competition schedule is the responsibility of the ICF.
 The ICF will consider the broadcasting needs and / or other external factors affecting the schedule.

+1.8.5 - Jury.

+1.8.5.a - During the World Championships, the supreme authority rests with the Jury;

-1.8.5 - Jury
+1.8.5.b - The Jury consists of three (3) persons;

-- 1.8.5.a During the World Championships, the supreme authority rests with the Jury; - 1.8.5.b The Jury consists of three (3) persons; - 1.8.5.c The ICF Board of Directors appoints the members of the Jury; - 1.8.5.d One of these members is named Chair of the Jury.
+1.8.5.c - The ICF Board of Directors appoints the members of the Jury;

+1.8.5.d - One (1) of these members is named Chair of the Jury.

-1.8.6 - Awards
+1.8.6 - Awards.

-- 1.8.6.a The awards are given according to the ICF protocol guidelines;
+1.8.6.a - The awards are given according to the ICF protocol guidelines;

-- 1.8.6.b The medals are awarded as follows:
+1.8.6.b - The medals are awarded as follows:

 - 1st place: a gold medal

 - 2nd place: a silver medal

 - 3rd place: a bronze medal

-- 1.8.6.c In the crew boat events or team events, each athlete will receive the appropriate medal;
+1.8.6.c - In the crew boat/board events or team events, each athlete will receive the appropriate medal;

-- 1.8.6.d To maintain the formality of the ceremony the athletes receiving medals must wear their national team uniforms.
+1.8.6.d - To maintain the formality of the ceremony the athletes receiving medals must wear their national team uniforms.

-1.8.7 - Nations Cup
+1.8.7 - Nations Cup.

-- 1.8.7.a The Nations Cup will be awarded to the National Federation at the World Championships with the best overall performance; - 1.8.7.b The ranking list will be produced according to the system defined for each discipline.
+1.8.7.a - The Nations Cup will be awarded to the National Federation at the World Championships with the best overall performance;

+1.8.7.b - The ranking list will be produced according to the system defined for each discipline.